-When you are injured worker one of the last things you want to see is the Notice of Compensation Denial.
+When you are an injured worker one of the last things you want to see is the Notice of Compensation Denial.
 Throughout the worker’s compensation claim process if you aren’t being represented by a workers compensation specialist, insurance companies may try to use strategies that end up making you fully responsible for your medical bills.
 If you were injured on the job this can be increasingly frustrating because an accident at work caused your injury, but now you have to front the bill for your care.

 Under Pennsylvania law, one of the most common methods of discouragement used by insurance companies is the basic denial of a claim.
 In most cases, an insurance company will agree to pay preliminary medical expenses but nothing else.
 The law allows it to do this without admitting that an injury occurred.
 Occasionally, the insurance company even issues a Temporary Medical Only Notice of Compensation Payable, which allows it to review a claim for 90 days before officially accepting it.
 The next 90 days can make or break your claim.